CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | `monsters`  | To choose a monster for spawning, the game creates `freq_total` entries (default 1000) and picks one.
 Each monster will have a number of entries equal to its `freq` and the default monster will fill in the remaining.
 See the table below for how to build the single monster definitions.
 | `is_safe`   | (bool) Check to not trigger safe-mode warning, currently inconsequential.
 | `is_animal` | (bool) Check if that group has only normal animals, currently inconsequential.
 | `freq_total`| (int) Determines the number of entries created for the monster roll, default 1000.
-If the total eligible `freq`s of a group exceed `freq_total` the entries after the monster that exceeded it **won't be included** in the roll - ie if the first two monsters out of a group of ten each have `freq: 500` the rest of the group won't have a chance to spawn at all!
+If the total eligible `freq`s of a group exceed `freq_total` the entries after the monster that exceeded it **won't be included** in the roll - i.e., if the first two monsters out of a group of ten each have `freq: 500` the rest of the group won't have a chance to spawn at all!
 | `replace_monster_group` | (bool) Check if the group should be replaced completely by another monster group as game time progresses - doesn't affect already spawned monsters, as such mostly superseded by monster evolution.
 | `new_monster_group_id` | (string) The id of the monster group that should replace this one.
 | `replacement_time` | (int) The amount of time before the group should be replaced by the new one, in days.
 Final replacement date is calculated by `replacement_time * evolution factor`.